CBT Is a Game Changer When It Comes To Weight Loss

 I changed my eating habits with CBT therapy by tricking my brain into gaining joy from other things but food.
 It needed me to track my mood-food relationship every day.
 It was tough to start with, but later on, I got used to it.

 I already got my first results in a few weeks.
 I felt free of food addiction and capable of changing my life.
-Within a couple of months, I could easily define my physical hunger from emotional needs and cover them correctly.
+Within a couple of months, I could easily define my physical hunger from my emotional needs and cover them correctly.
 I lost weight after I stopped eating my feelings.
 I am 187 lbs now, about 40 lbs lighter than before I started the course.